 John Howard 'Pondoro' Taylor (1904 - 1969) was a big-game hunter of Irish descent.
 In Africa he experimented extensively different types of rifles and calibres which made him an expert in big game rifles.
-He is credited with developing the 'Taylor KO Factor' and wrote several now classic books.
+He is credited with developing the 'Taylor KO Factor' and wrote several books which have become African hunting classics.

-Big Game And Big Game Rifles by John Taylor (1943).
-John Taylor was the last professional ivory hunter in East Africa.
-Using his experiences, he defends his choices as to which rifle is best to use on big game.
+Big Game and Big Game Rifles by John Taylor (1948).
+John Taylor was one of the last professional ivory hunters in East Africa.
+Using his experiences as an elephant hunter for 25 years, he defends his choices as to which rifle is best to use on big game.

 African Rifles And Cartridges by John Taylor (1948).
-As a professional ivory hunter with some thirty years of continuous living in the African bush, John Taylor used and tested all the various calibres of British, American and German rifles, and with them killed many species of big game found on the continent of Africa.
-Taylor's discussion on the practical application of ballistics includes doubles, magazines, and single-shots; the practical value of steel-jacketed bullets versus those covered with cupronickel; the faults of copper-tubed bullets; the actual effects of softpoint bullets with varying degrees of lead exposure; the necessity of modern bullets that will really stand up to the requirements when fired into heavy animals; and many other valuable tips and explanations about cartridges and rifles.
+As a professional ivory hunter with some thirty years of continuous living in the African bush, John Taylor used and tested all the various calibres of British, American and German rifles, and with them killed many species of African big game.
+Taylor's discussion on the practical application of ballistics includes doubles, magazines, and single-shots, the practical value of steel-jacketed bullets versus those covered with cupronickel, the faults of copper-tubed bullets, the actual effects of softpoint bullets with varying degrees of lead exposure, the necessity of modern bullets that will really stand up to the requirements when fired into heavy animals and many other valuable tips and explanations about cartridges and rifles.

-Maneaters And Marauders by John Taylor (1959) are the adventures of a noted professional hunter as he pursues Africa's most dangerous game.
+Maneaters And Marauders by John Taylor (1959) are the tales of the adventures of a noted professional hunter as he pursues Africa's most dangerous game in Portuguese East Africa and British Central Africa from the 1920s to the 1950s.

 Shadows Of Shame by John Taylor (1956) is the only novel written by Taylor about homosexuality and corruption in colonial Africa.

 Pondoro: Last Of The Ivory Hunters by John Taylor (1955).
 'Pondoro' was the natives' name for John Taylor when he first began hunting in Africa.
-This is a classic work on elephant hunting.
+This is a classic work on elephant hunting, including some lion, leopard, buffalo, rhino and plains game hunting.

 A Man Called Lion: The Life And Times Of John Howard 'Pondoro' Taylor by Peter Hathaway Capstick (1994).
 Nothing is held back in this complete biography of John Howard 'Pondoro' Taylor.
 This is Capstick at his best on one of Africa's most intriguing characters.

 John Dawkins was the former hunting partner of John 'Pondoro' Taylor.
 They pursued the rogues and marauders that plagued early African hunters.
-Dawkins took photos for Taylor and Taylor stayed with Dawkins while writing Pondoro and the two have a similar exciting writing style.
+Dawkins took photos for Taylor and Taylor stayed with Dawkins while writing 'Pondoro: Last Of The Ivory Hunters' and the two have a similar exciting writing style.

 Rogues And Marauders by John Dawkins (1957) is a wonderful story of hunting in Africa in the days when the indigenous people needed protection against the wild game.
 Dawkins learnt his trade from John Taylor and was just as knowledgeable about African rifles as Taylor.